What Can A 5kW Solar System Run

 You can run a washing machine, air conditioner, fridge, water heater, oven, and TV with a 5kw solar system.

 If you have these appliances in your home, a 5kW solar system is sufficient.
 It produces 20kWh per day.
 Most households in Australia consume a maximum of 24kWh of electricity.
 Thus, the 5kW solar system can run your home efficiently.

 A 5KW solar panel system will produce up to 22 kWh per day which can run a ton of different electrical appliances in a 3 – 4 bedroom house.

 |Hot water system (100L electric)||1500||3||4,500|

 |Central Air conditioner||3200||2||6,400|

 |2 x LCD televisions||60||5||300|

 |Lights for 4 bedroom home (10 x 7 Watt LED lights [60W equivalent per globe])||70||6||420|

-Note: Daily hours are calculated by taking the average weekly usage and dividing by 7 days.
-For example with clothes dryer use, 71.8% of households own a clothes dryer, and 74.4% of people use the clothes dryer for every load.
-With the average house doing 2.5 loads per week and time per load being 1 hour each time, average 2 hours per week and 0.3 of an hour per day.
-Also, in the chart above, 1 hour is represented as “1”, where 30 minutes is represented as 0.5 hours.
+Note: Daily hours are calculated by taking the average appliance usage each week and dividing that by seven days.
+Also, in the chart above, 1 hour is represented as “1”, whereas 30 minutes is represented as 0.5 hours.
 Daily watt figures sourced from energyusecalculator.com